anonymous-hero001/ti-84-netinteraction/README.md

 ### ON YOUR HOME COMPUTER:

+1. Download the latest release

-1. Make sure you have python installed on your home computer in addition to PIP (to get requests & tivars libraries), or have a portable version of both
+2. Make sure you have python installed on your home computer in addition to PIP (to get requests & tivars libraries), or have a portable version of both

-2. Use software similar or exactly like TI Connect CE to transmit all .8xp and .8xg files to the calculator using the USB-A to USB-B port, and save it in the archive.
+3. Use software similar or exactly like TI Connect CE to transmit all .8xp and .8xg files to the calculator using the USB-A to USB-B port, and save it in the archive.
 This does require administrative access, but it is one-time only.
 You can use a standard account for the following steps.

-3. Modify the messenger.py script to use a custom server, or leave it as is to use the automatic server.
+4. Modify the messenger.py script to use a custom server, or leave it as is to use the automatic server.
 If running locally, change the server to localhost.

-4. Run the messenger.py script
+5. Run the messenger.py script

 ### ON YOUR CALCULATOR